The Ultimate Earl Grey Milk Tea (Rich Cold Brew Method)

 How to Make Cold Brew Earl Grey Milk Tea

-Notes: If using tea bags, ensure the tea bag string is not completely submerged into the milk.
+Notes: If using tea bags, ensure the tea bag string is not completely submerged in the milk.
 Also, you’ll want to use more tea bags than this recipe might call for.

 Tips for the Best Earl Grey Cold Brew

-- Try oat milk: While I love diary myself, oat milk is honestly a great milk to use for milk teas because it’s usually extremely creamy and has a great mouthfeel.
+• Try oat milk: While I love dairy myself, oat milk is honestly a great milk to use for milk teas because it’s usually extremely creamy and has a great mouthfeel.
 Plus, the oat flavor works nicely with a bolder tea.

-- Use as base for drinks: I love using this cold brewed milk tea for other diners like an iced matcha latte or iced latte.
-It’s strong and smooth, but doesn’t overpower other flavors and when mixed with matcha or coffee, the flavor changes completely!
+• Use as base for drinks: I love using this cold-brewed milk tea for other drinks, like an iced matcha latte or iced latte.
+It’s strong and smooth, but doesn’t overpower other flavors, and when mixed with matcha or coffee, the flavor changes completely!

 Substitutions and Variations